Eliastik/page-shadow/ROADMAP.md

 * [x] (Medium) Issue on Firefox with Mutation Observer (Invert colors)
 * [x] (Medium) Firefox bug: Page Color inversion - broken float: https://stackoverflow.com/questions/52937708/why-does-applying-a-css-filter-on-the-parent-break-the-child-positioning (difficult to fix)
     * Seems to be fixed on latest Firefox versions
+* [x] (Medium) On Github, when navigating between pages and going back with the browser back button and using the "Decrease brightness" or "Blue light reduction filter", sometimes the effect is increased (double)

 ### Futures versions